Hadeland Research Basics

 If you find baptismal records for three Oles in one family, you can be fairly certain that the two oldest Oles died.
 However, duplicate names might occur among siblings if both grandfathers or grandmothers had the same name (for example, both parents' mothers' names were Randi).
 Usually only one child carried the name for both grandparents; sometimes parents chose to name one child for each grandparent, resulting in two children in the family with the same name!

 The naming convention can be helpful in researching earlier generations of a family.
-For example, if a couple's oldest son was named Elling it is likely that his maternal grandfather's name was Elling (and his mother's patronymic was Ellingsdtr).
+For example, if a couple's oldest son was named Elling it is likely that his paternal grandfather's name was Elling (and his father's patronymic was Ellingsen).
 If the first son born to a widow and her new husband was named Hans, it is likely that her earlier marriage was to a man named Hans.
-Because Hadeland has no bygdebok (books that trace family genealogy for a community), these tiny clues can be invaluable as you attempt to trace "likely ancestors."
+Because Hadeland has no bygdebøk (books that trace family genealogy for a community), these tiny clues can be invaluable as you attempt to trace "likely ancestors."

 Second name - Patronymic